oorbeng/oorbeng.github.io/src/content/blog/why-i'm-starting-a-blog.md

 featured: true
 tags:
   - thoughts
-description: I've always wanted to do this and I'm doing it now.
-Here's why.
+description: I've always thought of having a blog or personal website.
+Here's why I'm starting this one.
 ---

 I told myself I would start a blog some time ago, and I am excited to be starting now.
 I will be sharing my thoughts and experiences, as well as anything interesting I discover and find worthy to share.
 But why start a blog?
 There are several reasons why I am embarking on this new journey, and I will be sharing them in this post.